 1. Identify and prepare an appropriate space

-Find a quiet, safe, and private location where you can attend the virtual group and individual sessions.
+a) Find a quiet, safe, and private location where you can attend the virtual group and individual sessions.
 It may be difficult to focus if you are distracted by other people or noise.
-You also do not want to worry that you may be overheard when talking about personal topics, particularly if the discussions may include people in your home environment.

 2. Ensure your internet connectivity is strong

-Here is a link to step-by-step instructions and additional support for installing and testing Zoom and getting ready to use Zoom for the first time.
+b) Step-by-step instructions and additional support for installing and testing Zoom and getting ready to use Zoom for the first time can be found here.